 The biggest improvement – which may seem subtle at first – is that the level design is much more accommodating.
 All of the original versions of Spelunker had stages which seemed designed to infuriate, but Spelunker HD has a much gentler curve.
 It’s still quite easy to get killed, of course, but once you’ve mastered the particularity of the controls, it actually becomes remarkably playable.
 Part of this may have to do with the zoomed-in view, which has substantially larger sprites than any of the other versions of the game.
 You can choose between the revised HD tilesets and a retro one using a similar style to the Famicom game, and those chunky sprites blown up so large look a little strange, but it really does help make it easier to control.

 The levels themselves are drastically, drastically expanded.
-The original game has six levels.
-Spelunker HD has ten areas, split into ten levels each, for a total of one hundred levels, nearly twenty times the length of the original.
+The original game has four levels.
+Spelunker HD has ten areas, split into ten levels each, for a total of one hundred levels, over twenty times the length of the original.
 The first area is a cave, with a layout vaguely similar to the NES version, at least for the first few levels, but it’s definitely not quite the same.
 The later stages take on different themes like ice levels, ruins, volcanoes, and so forth.
 This means many, many new obstacles and enemies compared to the original versions – the first stage alone introduces Indiana Jones-style boulders, as well as deadly spiders, which lie in wait until you’re right underneath them, requiring near perfect timing to get past them.
 There are also numerous hidden mural pieces throughout the stages, which will slowly piece together a large picture once all of them are collected.

 Until you get used to controls, Spelunker HD is still quite hard.
 Extra lives are numerous, thankfully.
 There is a save system in place, the usage of which is practically mandatory, but it’s very awkwardly implemented.
 You can save at any point, but it dumps you back to the title screen.
 You can immediately reload it – it’s not technically a “quicksave”, so it doesn’t delete this saved game – and you’ll be roughly at the same spot, with the same number of lives.
 Essentially it forces you to make your own checkpoints.
 The game lets you start at the beginning of any of the 10 areas, but not any of the sub-levels.
 Since it can potentially take up to an hour to clear a single area, which can also be lost if you run out of lives, this save system is one of the major things that keeps the difficulty manageable.

-It’s easy to see why this game stayed in Japan for so long – it’s not a game that most players would “get”, at least not initially, simply for how easy it is to die.
+Spelunker HD is not a game that most players would “get”, at least not initially, simply for how easy it is to die.
 But if you’re familiar with the lineage – and perhaps more importantly, have the patience to deal with the control scheme – it’s actually a pretty fun game that keeps in the (still frustrating, honestly) spirit of the series while greatly expanding its scope.